emlun/bittorrent-sync/README.md

 Download all files in the repo except `.gitignore`, `README.md` and `update-checksums.sh` (or just clone the repo).
 Place them anywhere, for instance in `~/downloads/btsync-autoconfig`.
-Run [`makepkg`][makepkg] in that location, then install the built package with
+Run [`makepkg`][makepkg] in that directory, then install the built package with
 `pacman -U btsync-autoconfig-VERSION.tar.xz`.

     $ cd ~/downloads/btsync-autoconfig